 Coaching is by itself a flexible industry.
 As a result, you need to be open to new ideas.
 Despite your thorough planning, you may need to make modifications now and again.
 Consider new concepts and expect to go through a fair bit of trial and error.
 A risky yet good idea can bring a lot of profit.

-Bonsai Cash for Online Coaching Business
+Bonsai's business account for Online Coaching Business

 As a coach, you need a checking account to manage your funds.
 You can receive or send money, make credit card payments, and save extra funds in "Envelopes."